Clairty-Digital-Twin/clarity-loop-backend/DATA_SOURCES.md

 6. **Monitoring, QA, and Next Steps (Week 13 ongoing):** Continuously monitor the model’s outputs in production for bias or error.
 Set up dashboards for key health metrics (e.g., average sleep efficiency the model reports vs. what devices report, to catch drifts).
 Solicit user and expert feedback on new insights (“The app predicted I was very stressed – was that accurate?”).
 Simultaneously, plan the next iteration: perhaps incorporate any missing modality (if SpO₂ sensor support comes, gather or simulate data to train that).
 We will also maintain an updated compliance report – confirming no license violations and that external data use is documented – to prepare for any regulatory review or partnership questions.

 By executing this 6-step plan, we rapidly elevate Clarity-Loop’s capabilities using external data, all while mitigating risk.
 This approach delivers a powerful answer to the CTO’s question: we didn’t need to invent a new transformer, we needed to **teach an existing one with the right data** – and that is exactly what we have done, with a clear path to implementation and improvement.&#x20;

+🔝 2024-2025 “Best-fit” Datasets for a Psychiatry Digital Twin

+(Ranked by immediate clinical value + ease of plugging into your wearable-first backend; zero imaging fluff.)

+Rank	Dataset (link)	Why it’s #1, #2… in plain English	What signals you get	How hard to use* 1	All of Us CDR v8 + WEAR Fitbit arm (NIH, Feb 2025)	Biggest trove of real patients with linked EHR, mental-health surveys, labs and months of Fitbit HR / steps / sleep.
+That’s exactly the multimodal fuel a digital twin needs.
+HR, steps, sleep stages, surveys, ICD codes	🔧🔧 (needs workspace sign-up and BigQuery SQL)  ￼
+2	Pre-trained Actigraphy Transformer (PAT) cohort ≈30 k people (2024)	Week-long raw wrist accelerometer + PHQ-9 / meds.
+Your backend already imports PAT embeddings—this is the source data if you ever want to re-train or fine-tune.
+30 Hz accel, sleep/awake labels, PHQ-9 scores	🔧 (CSV/NPY; single-GPU fine-tuning)  ￼
+3	UK Biobank 2024 accelerometer + mental-well-being refresh (175 k)	Giant public cohort; seven-day Axivity wrist data + mental-health questionnaire.
+Gold standard for validating wearable biomarkers.
+100 Hz accel, sleep, mood Qs, genetics option	🔧🔧 (application + fee; Python loaders exist)  ￼
+4	“Large-scale Digital Phenotyping” Fitbit/smart-phone study (10 k, 2024)	Newer, pure consumer-wearable dataset with PHQ-8, GAD-7, mood pings.
+Good mid-size real-world signal to stress-test models before clinic roll-out.
+Fitbit HR, steps, sleep + phone events	🔧 (public CSVs; no IRB hoops)  ￼
+5	Samsung Galaxy Watch PPG/HRV stress dataset (2025)	Fresh, open PPG recordings in semi-natural settings—perfect for adding autonomic-stress features your current stack lacks.
+Raw PPG, HR, HRV under varied activities	🔧 (Parquet + starter notebook)  ￼

+*Hard-to-use scale: 🔧 (trivial) → 🔧🔧🔧 (cloud clusters, heavy ETL)

+⸻

+How to actually leverage them
+	1. Start with #1 (All of Us):
+Spin up their Workbench, query Fitbit tables, export daily HR/sleep → feed straight into your existing ActivityProcessor & upcoming SleepProcessor.
+	2. Layer in #2 (PAT raw):
+Fine-tune PAT on your own clinical labels (e.g., PHQ-9 buckets) — one mid-tier GPU, overnight.
+Drop the new weights in pat_service.py.
+	3. Use #3 for external validity:
+Run the same inference pipeline on Biobank data; publish “wearable-only depression risk AUROC = X”.
+Gives you academic cred & investor buzz.
+	4. Prototype stress/HRV features with #5, then #4:
+Extract RMSSD, LF/HF, feed into RiskAlert; back-test against reported anxiety spikes from the 10 k phenotyping cohort.

+⸻

+Clinician-level take-home
+	•	You do not need a supercomputer—single GPU or even CPU batches work for everything above.
+	•	These datasets map directly onto the vitals you want in clinic (HR, sleep, steps, mood scores).
+No fMRI rabbit holes.
+	•	Focus on #1 + #2 first; they cover >90 % of the wearable+symptom space your twin cares about today.

+⸻

+Next 3 steps
+	1. Apply for All of Us access (takes ~2 hours of paperwork).
+	2. Schedule a weekend sprint to pull PAT raw files and test one fine-tune run.
+	3. Add an ingest/biobank_loader.py stub so your pipeline architecture stays modular.

+Stay on this track and the “last frontier” of data will feel a lot smaller—no legend-level GPU bills required.